This article was first published on 30 July 2020 and has been updated.

 While both have their pros and cons, the type of webinar you decide on should ultimately best fit your needs.

 For instance, recurring webinars can be pre-recorded to ensure consistency while maximising productivity.
-Pre-recorded webinars are also ideal if you’re looking to perfect the presentation – though a considerable amount of effort is required.
+Pre-recorded webinars are also ideal if you’re looking to perfect the presentation – though a considerably higher amount of effort may be required.

-However, do note that these webinars offer less adaptability in terms of presentation and aren’t the best option when presenting products or services with flexible natures e.g. price points.
+However, do note that pre-recorded webinars offer less adaptability in terms of presentation and aren’t the best option when presenting products or services with flexible natures e.g. price points.

 Step 2: Setting Up Right